GIJack/tor-util/README.md

 Writen in python using Qt5, with accompanying CLI app, this app is for sending API calls over the network to a running TOR daemon.

-This app also can generate hashed passwords for use with the daemon.
+This app also can generate hashed passwords for use with the daemon torrc file.

+To use the Control API, set HashedControlPassword and ControlPort in torrc on the daemon.
+ControlPort is just a TCP port to listen on.
+HashedControlPassword can be generated on the "Generate Password" tab.

-Status: Sending commands works, but freezes on timeout failures.
+Status: Sending commands works, both CLI and GUI.
+There is a .desktop file, icons, python setup package

-WIP: password hashing
+Generate Password is not implemented yet

 GUI
 ---